 "In order to confront this threat effectively, we have to purge ourselves of the practice of political correctness when it goes so far that it interferes with our rational and intellectually honest analysis of the identifying characteristics that help us to discover these killers in advance."

-Some lawmakers, mainly Republicans, say President Barack Obama has sought to avoid blaming extremist threats to America on religious zealotry.
+Some Republican lawmakers say President Barack Obama has sought to avoid blaming extremist threats to America on religious zealotry.

-They believe the administration has wrongfully toned down the nature of the threat, and warn that attacks such as the 2009 Fort Hood massacre in which a gunman killed 13 people should be identified as an Islamist-driven terrorist attack.
+They believe the administration has wrongfully toned down the nature of the threat, including from homegrown extremism fueled by jihadist rhetoric, and warn that attacks such as the 2009 Fort Hood massacre in which a US Army psychiatrist shot dead 13 people should be identified as an Islamist-driven terrorist attack.

-Giuliani, a Republican who briefly ran for president in 2008 on the strength of his handling of the 9/11 aftermath, pointed to US failures to connect the dots about the two Tsarnaev brothers accused of carrying out the deadly Boston marathon bombings.
+Giuliani, a Republican who briefly ran for president in 2008 on the strength of his handling of 9/11, pointed to US failures to connect the dots about the Tsarnaevs, two ethnic Chechen Muslim brothers living in the US northeast.

 "There would have been a much greater chance of preventing Fort Hood and possibly... the Boston bombings if the relevant bureaucracies had been less reluctant to identify the eventual killers as potential Islamic extremist terrorists."

-The ex-mayor's testimony comes as Tamerlan Tsarnaev's younger brother Dzokhar, 19, appears in court for the first time Wednesday following his arrest for the April bombings that killed three people.
+The ex-mayor's testimony comes as 19-year-old Dzhokhar Tsarnaev appears in court for the first time since his arrest for the April bombings that killed three people.